Oahu with Kids: Honolulu, North Shore, and Everything In Between

 When to Visit

 Oahu is beautiful year-round, but for the best combination of weather, calm water, and reasonable prices, visit in April, May, September, or October.
-Summer (June through August) is peak family travel season with higher prices and bigger crowds.
-Winter (November through February) brings the legendary North Shore swells, which are spectacular to watch but mean the north-facing beaches are not safe for swimming with kids.
+Summer (June through August) is peak family travel with higher prices and bigger crowds.
+Winter (November through February) brings the legendary North Shore swells - spectacular to watch but the north-facing beaches are not safe for swimming with kids.

 Sun Safety Is Everything

 I cannot emphasize this enough.
-The sun in Hawaii is significantly stronger than on the mainland, especially for kids with fair skin.
-Apply sunscreen before you leave your hotel room, not at the beach.
-Cover up with hats and rashguards during peak sun hours between ten and two.
-And hydrate constantly.
+The sun in Hawaii is significantly stronger than on the mainland, especially for fair-skinned kids.
+Apply sunscreen before you leave the hotel, not at the beach.
+Cover up with hats and rashguards during peak sun hours between 10 and 2.
+Hydrate constantly.
 Every person in your family should have their own water bottle and be drinking throughout the day.

 Respect the Ocean

-The ocean in Hawaii is powerful and deserves respect.
-Always swim at lifeguarded beaches, obey posted warning signs, and never turn your back on the waves.
-If local lifeguards tell you conditions are dangerous, listen to them.
+The ocean here is powerful and deserves respect.
+Always swim at lifeguarded beaches, obey posted warning signs, never turn your back on the waves.
+If lifeguards say conditions are dangerous, listen.
 They know these waters intimately.
 Teach your kids about rip currents before you arrive and how to signal for help if they get caught in one.

 Embrace the Culture

 Hawaii is not just a beach destination.
 It is a living, breathing culture with deep roots.
 Teach your kids to say mahalo (thank you) and aloha.
 Remove your shoes before entering someone's home (and many businesses).
 Learn about the significance of the places you visit.
 Talk to your kids about why the Hawaiian language and traditions matter.
-The Polynesian Cultural Center is a wonderful starting point for these conversations, but do not let it end there.
+The Polynesian Cultural Center is a wonderful starting point but don't let it end there.
+My neighbor Auntie Kalei is a kumu hula and we've been to her halau practices - that kind of connection happens when you put in the time.

 A Sample Five-Day Oahu Itinerary with Kids

 Day One: Arrive and settle into Waikiki.
-Take a sunset walk along the beach.
-Grab plate lunches at Rainbow Drive-In.
-Let the kids adjust to the time zone with an easy evening.
+Sunset walk along the beach.
+Plate lunches at Rainbow Drive-In.
+Easy evening to let the kids adjust to the time zone.

 Day Two: Morning at Waikiki Beach.
-Early afternoon visit to the Honolulu Zoo or Waikiki Aquarium (both are right on the edge of Waikiki and perfect for younger kids).
+Early afternoon visit to the Honolulu Zoo or Waikiki Aquarium (both right on the edge of Waikiki, perfect for younger kids).
 Malasadas at Leonard's Bakery.

 Day Three: Early morning Diamond Head hike.
 Afternoon at Hanauma Bay for snorkeling.
 Poke bowls at Ono Seafood for an early dinner.

 Day Four: Full day at the Polynesian Cultural Center, including the luau dinner and evening show.
-This is a long, full day, so do not plan anything else.
+Long full day, don't plan anything else.

 Day Five: Drive to the North Shore.
 Morning at Sharks Cove or Turtle Bay.
 Garlic shrimp lunch at Giovanni's.
 Shave ice at Matsumoto's.
 Stop at Dole Plantation on the way back if the kids want to do the pineapple maze.